Generalization of LRU Cache Replacement Policy with Applications to Video Streaming: Numerical Validation of the Proposed Approximation

-For example, if we look at the blue line at 5 on the x-axis in Figure \ref{fig:cheest1}, this represents the estimated probability of there being 5 cached chunks of the 1000-th most popular file when it is requested and the star on top indicates the corresponding simulated value.
-These figures show near perfect alignment between the estimated hit rate and true hit rates indicating that the approximations establish in Section \ref{sec:newche} are valid.
+For example, if we look at the blue line at 5 on the x-axis in Figure \ref{fig:cheest1}, this represents the estimated probability of there being 5 cached chunks of the most popular file when it is requested and the star on top indicates the corresponding simulated value.
+These figures show near perfect alignment between the estimated hit rates and true hit rates.
+In particular, the largest difference between predicted and simulated values is .016 indicating that the approximations establish in Section \ref{sec:newche} are valid.